-Take the Trans-Gabon railway to the impenetrable rainforests and rolling savannahs of Lopé National Park.
+Take the Trans-Gabon railway to the impenetrable rainforests and rolling savannahs of Lope National Park.
 Here, you will discover an inscribed UNESCO World Heritage site that serves as a vital ecological refuge for the largest gathering of mandrills as well as suntailed guenon, colobus and chimpanzee.
-View a family of western lowland gorillas in Loango — just several of the 35,000 that gather in Gabon’s storied jungles.
-Be spellbound by herds of forest elephants, sitatunga, golden cat and other exotic creatures that mass at an ancient forest clearing in Ivindo.
-And for intrepid explorers, immerse yourself in the splendour of the last remnants of equatorial savannah remaining in Africa — remote grasslands created during the previous Ice Age before you travel back in time to the prehistoric Stone and Iron Age sites that follow an ancient migration and trade route along the legendary Ogooué River.
+View a family of western lowland gorillas in Loango National Park — just several of the 35,000 that gather in Gabon’s storied jungles.
+Be spellbound by herds of forest elephants, sitatunga, golden cat and other exotic creatures that mass at an ancient forest clearing in Ivindo National Park.
+And for intrepid explorers, immerse yourself in the splendour of the last remnants of equatorial savannah remaining in Africa before you travel back in time to the prehistoric Stone and Iron Age sites that follow an ancient migration and trade route along the Ogooué River.

-For an equally surreal experience, trek the untamed trails to the thundering chutes of the Kongou, one of the ‘Wonders of Ivindo‘ which plummets into a lost world of idyllic wilderness — also a verdant hotspot for wildlife.
-Also leave soft a footprint on the miles of pristine beaches and seascapes of Pongara and Loango; where forest elephants and hippos frolic in the surf, humpback whales amass out at sea and thousands of migrating sea-turtles come to nest.
-Then beneath an overcast sky or at dusk, explore the labyrinth of mist-laden rivers, estuaries and entangled mangroves along the coast; places that are studded with more wildlife encounters than you could imagine.
-Mammals of every size, reptiles and hundreds of bird species — even record-sized fish and a snapping crocodile or two.
+For an equally surreal experience, trek the untamed trails to the thundering chutes of the Kongou, one of the ‘Wonders of Ivindo‘, which plummets into a lost world of idyllic wilderness — also a verdant hotspot for wildlife.
+Perhaps catch a glimpse of the forest elephants and hippos surfing the waves just beyond the beach at Loango or witness hundreds of migrating sea turtles nesting along Pongara National Park’s shores.
+And for a quirky afternoon adventure, explore the labyrinth of mist-laden rivers, estuaries and entangled mangroves that straddle the coast — places also studded with more wildlife encounters than you could ever imagine.
+Leopard, chimpanzee, civet, forest buffalo, hundreds of bird species and old and new world monkeys — even record-sized fish, humpback whales and a snapping crocodile or two.

 With only a handful of coastal bungalows and low-impact safari and nature camps either erected or suspended in the midst of extraordinary scenery, you will experience Wild Gabon on its own terms.